Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Coexistence of types, proof of Theorem Coexistence of types, proof of Theorem 1

-\subsection{Construction of the Truncated Process}
+\subsection{Construction of the truncated process}

 The aim of this section is to construct a process $X^K$ that approaches $X$ as $K\to\infty$ and which has finite second moments.
 The idea is to suppress the large jumps of $X$ so that the remaining jumps have second moments.
 It turns out that if we proceed a bit more subtly, then we can obtain even that the coordinate processes of $X^K$ are orthogonal square integrable martingales and that we can control the conditional quadratic variation process.
 The rough idea is as follows.
-The jumps of $X$ can be interpreted as being driven by the positional changes of planar Brownian motion at its exit points from $[0,\infty)^2$.
+The jumps of $X$ can be interpreted as being driven by the positional changes of planar Brownian motion at its exit points from $[0,\infty )^2$.
 For the process $X^K$, we stop this planar Brownian motion when it exits $[0,K]^2$.

-We could proceed in two ways to construct $X^K$: \begin{enumerate} \item We could imitate the SPDE construction of $X$ (see \cite{KM2}) by replacing the intensity measure on $E$ of the Poisson point process by a suitable intensity measure on $[0,K]^2\setminus(0,K)^2$. \item We could imitate the Trotter type construction of $X$ (see \cite{KO}) by replacing the harmonic measure $Q$ on $[0,\infty)^2$ by the harmonic measure $Q^K$ on $[0,K]^2$. \end{enumerate} Here we follow the latter approach.
-In \cite{KO} the following was done in order to construct $X$: For fixed $\ve>0$, consider the stochastic process $X^\ve$ with values in $([0,\infty)^2)^S$ with the following dynamics: \begin{itemize} \item[(i)] Within each time interval $[n\ve,(n+1)\ve)$, $n\in\N_0$, $X^\ve$ is the solution of
+We could proceed in two ways to construct $X^K$: \begin{longlist}[(2)] \item[(1)] We could imitate the SPDE construction of $X$ (see \cite{KM2}) by replacing the intensity measure on $E$ of the Poisson point process by a suitable intensity measure on $[0,K]^2\setminus(0,K)^2$. \item[(2)] We could imitate the Trotter type construction of $X$ (see \cite{KO}) by replacing the harmonic measure $Q$ on $[0,\infty)^2$ by the harmonic measure $Q^K$ on $[0,K]^2$. \end{longlist} Here, we follow the latter approach.
+In \cite{KO}, the following was done in order to construct $X$: For fixed $\ve>0$, consider the stochastic process $X^\ve$ with values in $([0,\infty)^2)^S$ with the following dynamics: \begin{longlist}[(ii)] \item[(i)] Within each time interval $[n\ve,(n+1)\ve)$, $n\in\N_0$, $X^\ve$ is the solution of

 Clearly, the explicit solution is